 Hello…I am am based out of Atlanta, Georgia and London, England; on Twitter @chadwickhagan; and a frequent speaker and writer on finance and philanthropy, fine art and the environment.

 I am active in philanthropy through the Hagan Family Foundation, and chair the foundation program initiatives: HaganArts and HFF Nature Trust.

-Chadwick Hagan, FRSA, FLS is a financier, entrepreneur, environmentalist, writer and producer.
+Chadwick Hagan, FRSA, FLS is a financier, entrepreneur, environmentalist, producer and author.

 A lifelong student of economic history, commodities, and financial markets, as a family office investor, deals and investments led by Chad have received attention worldwide.

-Chad is a partner at Hagan Capital Group, a financial consultant and mergers and acquisitions company and member firm of Eaton Square Ltd, a cross border M&A firm with offices in over twenty countries; and a partner at Wessex Investments, a private management office that manages private market companies and investment strategies.
+Chad is a partner at Hagan Capital Group, a financial consultant, advisor and mergers and acquisitions company; and a partner at Wessex Investments, a private management office that manages private equity investments, investment strategies and nonprofit concerns.

 Chad is active in philanthropy through the Hagan Family Foundation, founded by his father Robert Hagan.

 Through HFF Nature and other nature efforts Chad has visited five continents, summited high altitude mountains, and conducted explorations around the world.
 He spent childhood summers in Florida near the ecologically diverse Canaveral National Seashore and in the late 1990’s he spent a total of 65 days in the wilderness during an expedition in the four corners area of the US.
 He has since worked with leading conservationists, environmental thinkers and a few legendary nature personalities in the US and Europe, and has funded numerous environmental and conservation efforts.